edwardedmonds/edwardedmonds.github.io/README.md

 # Recipes
-A simple website containing links to a few recipes.
+A simple website on how to make pizza.

 ## What am I looking to accomplish?
 Demonstrate understanding of basic HTML concepts: